-A water-soluble form of calcium.
-It is created through mixing the calcium salt found in citric acid with malic acid.
+This water-soluble form of calcium is created through mixing malic acid with the calcium salt found in citric acid.
 This combination has higher levels of bioavailability than other forms, as it is water-soluble and does show some evidence of being dissolved into cell membranes.
-More bioavailable than the other forms listed above.

 8. Calcium Orotate

-Calcium Orotate supplements have been found to be beneficial in:
+Calcium has been found to be beneficial in:

 - Preventing osteoporosis